CitizenClimate is an on-going series about global citizens taking action, big and small, for the sake of a healthier planet for us all.

-The Citizen: James Wakibia, Kenyan a photojournalist and environmental activist.
+The Citizen: James Wakibia, a photojournalist and environmental activist based in Kenya.

 With the second round of negotiations for the Global Plastics Treaty underway in Paris, France, it is a once-in-a-lifetime opportunity to call for a strong global plastics treaty that will keep oil and gas used to produce plastic in the ground and stop big polluters with their relentless plastic production.
 A strong plastics treaty will deliver a cleaner, safer planet for us and for future generations.